nickmaxwell10/MahoutRecommendations/README.md

 ```
 vagrant ssh
 ```
-7. One by One, run through the commands from the demo.sh file included in the MahoutRecommendations directory.
+7. One by One, run through the commands from the demo.sh file included in this directory.
 8. Boom!